Skip to main content

 Communicate responsibilities

-Inform the user of their new responsibilities, including managing project members and settings.
+Inform the user of their new responsibilities, including managing project members, LLM access, and settings.

 Offboarding a user